arvcode/TensorRT_classifier_efficientNet/jetson_nano_setup_instructions.md

 > There is another option to manually flash Jetson Nano through shell scripts.
 Please find the individual BSP components at
 >   https://developer.nvidia.com/embedded/linux-tegra
+>   FYI, It is possible to download and setup the Jetson system via shell scripts.
+As part of my job, I have setup the BSP and CUDA,CuDNN,TensorRT frameworks via scripts.
+>   However, this option is only if Jetpack cannot be accessed or if we need to customize the filesystem and BSP.

 2. Please also install